-- 7.1 The experience of the Fund for the period from 1 July 2006 up to 30 June 2007 was investigated separately in respect of salary growth, mortality, retirement, ill-health retirement, and withdrawals.
-The purpose of the investigations was to examine the actual experience in the light of the assumptions used for the previous valuation as at 30 June 2006, and to ascertain whether any changes were needed for the valuation as at 30 June 2007.
+- 7.1 The experience of the Fund for the period from 1 July 2007 up to 30 June 2008 was investigated separately in respect of salary growth, mortality, retirement, ill-health retirement, and withdrawals.
+The purpose of the investigations was to examine the actual experience in the light of the assumptions used for the previous valuation as at 30 June 2007, and to ascertain whether any changes were needed for the valuation as at 30 June 2008.
 Summary details of the outcomes of the investigation are shown in Appendix D. - 7.2 In relation to in-service ill-health retirement and withdrawals, no differences were found that were considered to require attention at this valuation, although some variation was present as would be expected.
-Consequently, the assumptions used for those parameters in the 2007 valuation are the same as were used in 2006. - 7.3 The age-related salary growth scale used in the previous valuation was compared to actual experience and also found to be appropriate for use in the 2007 valuation. - 7.4 The valuation requires assumptions to be made as to the form in which benefits are taken, particularly the choice as to whether to commute part of a pension entitlement for a lump sum.
-The current investigation showed that the 2006 assumptions as to the percentage commuted remains appropriate for each scheme, and so they have been retained for the 2007 valuation. - 7.5 The payments made on exit from the Fund to those contributors classified as Inactive, but for whom valuation data was available, has again been investigated.
-This has shown that the adjustment made at the previous valuation, to ensure that the method used to value these contributors was generally reasonable, remains appropriate. - 7.6 The mortality assumption for contributors was updated to be based on the table known as NZ Life Tables 2000-02.
-The pensioner mortality, which was updated for the 2005 valuation, was still considered appropriate. - 7.7 The early retirement pattern for the General Scheme was updated for the 2005 valuation.
+Consequently, the assumptions used for those parameters in the 2008 valuation are the same as were used in 2007. - 7.3 The age-related salary growth scale used in the previous valuation was compared to actual experience and also found to be appropriate for use in the 2008 valuation. - 7.4 The valuation requires assumptions to be made as to the form in which benefits are taken, particularly the choice as to whether to commute part of a pension entitlement for a lump sum.
+The current investigation showed that the 2007 assumptions as to the percentage commuted remains appropriate for each scheme, and so they have been retained for the 2008 valuation. - 7.5 The payments made on exit from the Fund to those contributors classified as Inactive, but for whom valuation data was available, has again been investigated.
+This has shown that the adjustment made at the previous valuation, to ensure that the method used to value these contributors was generally reasonable, remains appropriate. - 7.6 The mortality assumption for contributors (which was updated for the 2007 valuation) and the pensioner mortality (which was updated for the 2005 valuation) were still considered appropriate. - 7.7 The early retirement pattern for the General Scheme was updated for the 2005 valuation.
 The revised assumptions were considered appropriate for this year's valuation.

-SECTION 8 VALUATION ASSUMPTIONS
+VALUATION ASSUMPTIONS